nautiyaldeepak/go-todo-app/README.md

 # Golang To-do App | Userlane

 ## Overview
-> Simple To-do App with postgres Backend̃̃
+> Simple To-do App with postgres Backend
 - This is our to-do app developed in golang.
 The app will run on `port=3000`.
 The app will use a postgres DB in the backend to store all app items.
 - The application has been instrumented to generate metrics.
 It is generating 3 important metrics `Requests`, `Error Codes`, `Duration`.
 These are very well know RED metrics.
 We'll use these metrics to generate alerts for our app, alerts like - `4xxErrorsCount`, `5xxErrorCount`, `Latency`, `NetworkThroughput`.
 These metrics are exposed on `port=3000` & `path=/metrics`.
 - In the app we've also created a `health check` endpoint running on `port 8080`.
 This will later be used for `livenessProbe`.